emanueljg/bandcamp-artist-dl/README.txt

 License
 -------
 This software is licensed under the GNU AGPLv3.
-See LICENSE for more information.
+See LICENSE.txt for more information.

 © 2023 Emanuel Johnson Godin